Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/data_pipeline/commercial/_index.md

 ---
 type: docs
 weight: 6
-title: Commercial Data pipeline
+title: Commercial Data Pipeline
-linkTitle: Commercial Data pipeline
+linkTitle: Commercial Data Pipeline
 ---

 # Commercial data pipeline and reporting across cloud and edge

-One of Contoso's biggest objectives is how to use the data coming from their stores and visualize it for business intelligence by leveraging the power of the cloud.
+One of Contoso's primary objectives is to utilize store data for business intelligence by leveraging cloud capabilities.

 Contoso Hypermarket's commercial data pipeline is designed to streamline and optimize the flow of data related to store orders and inventory management.
 This robust pipeline integrates data from various stores across the country, ensuring that all relevant information is collected, processed, and analyzed efficiently in the cloud.
 By leveraging this data pipeline, Contoso Hypermarket can generate valuable commercial insights that are crucial for corporate leadership.
 These insights help in making informed decisions, improving operational efficiency, and enhancing overall business performance.
 The data pipeline ensures that the leadership team has a comprehensive view of the store operations, enabling them to identify trends, forecast demand, and manage inventory effectively.